abhirup-m/abhirup-m.github.io/_posts/2022-05-15-MCKondo-Work.md

 ---
 layout: article
-title: "New work on the arxiv: On the Multi-channel Kondo problem"
+title: "New work: On the Multi-channel Kondo problem"
 permalink: /mckondo/
 tags:
   - work